Thank you for being one of the people who wants to help someone with depression. You’re one of the special ones.

 There are going to be times when a depressed person snaps at you.

 “I said some truly horrible things when I had depression,” says Thornton.
 “The thing is, when you have depression you can’t help it.
 You say things you don’t mean.
 You’re hurt, you’re angry, you’re depressed.
-Sometimes those negative emotions spill over onto people you love and care about.”
+Sometimes those negative energies spill over onto people you love and care about.”
 Know that when a they say something hurtful, it’s their depression talking, not them.”

 How to Help People Who Are Depressed 10: Advice